wix/Detox/docs/More.Roadmap.md

 * **Compare measurements to previous builds.**
 Know exactly when the regression have happened

+#### (Partial) list of measurments we'd like to have:
+network bandwidth/calls, thread count, js thread cpu ticks, memory cpu, size on disk, binary size, react component render count, message count on the bridge, disk I/O

 ### Failed test artifacts

 Add the following to an artifact directory for each failed test

 1. Video of the test from start to finish
 2. Device log

-Tap support

-perf probing
-network bandwidth/calls
-thread count
-js thread cpu ticks
-memory cpu
-size on disk
-binary size
-react component render count
-message count on the bridge
-disk IO

-video recording - can we ?
-tap xy - can we ?
-Print hierarchy with testIDs
+3. Print hierarchy with testIDs